MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-auto-claim-policies.md

 ## Create an auto-claim policy

 The <a href="https://go.microsoft.com/fwlink/p/?linkid=2134398" target="_blank">Auto-claim policy</a> tab lists the policies that you create.
-On this tab, you can see the following: the name of the policy, the app that is associated with the policy, the product that's assigned to the policy, the number of available licenses, and the status of the policy.
+On this tab, you can see the following items: the name of the policy, the app that is associated with the policy, the product that's assigned to the policy, the number of available licenses, and the status of the policy.

 When you create an auto-claim policy, you can add a backup product to it.
 If the primary product is out of licenses, the backup product is used to assign licenses to users.
 You can add up to four backup products and [change the order in which they're used](#change-the-assigning-order-for-backup-products).
 To learn more, see [Add or remove backup products](#add-or-remove-backup-products).